- Search The Registry

 - Street Team Youth Programs

 - About Us

 *Dewey Redman was born on this date in 1931.
 He was a Black saxophonist who performed free jazz as a bandleader.

 After graduating, he served for two years in the U.S. Army.
 After his discharge from the Army, Redman began working on a master's degree in education at the University of North Texas.
-While working on his degree, he taught music to fifth graders in Bastrop, Texas and worked as a freelance saxophonist at night and weekends in Austin, Texas.
+While working on his degree, he taught music to fifth graders in Bastrop, Texas, and worked as a freelance saxophonist at night and weekends in Austin, Texas.
 In 1957, he graduated in Education with a minor in Industrial Arts.
-While at North Texas, he did not enroll in any music classes.
-In 1959, he moved to San Francisco, resulting in a collaboration with clarinetist Donald Rafael Garrett.
-During this time, he married white Jewish dancer Renee Sherdroff, they had one son, Joshua Redman.
+While in North Texas, he did not enroll in any music classes.
+In 1959, he moved to San Francisco, resulting in collaboration with clarinetist Donald Rafael Garrett.
+During this time, he married white Jewish dancer Renee Sherdroff; they had one son, Joshua Redman.

 Redman was best known for his 1968-1972 collaboration with saxophonist Coleman, with whom he had performed in his Fort Worth high school marching band.
 He also played in pianist Keith Jarrett's American Quartet (1971–1976).
 Jarret's The Survivors' Suite was voted Jazz Album of the Year by Melody Maker in 1978.
 In the 1970s, Redman formed Old and New Dreams with Don Cherry, Charlie Haden, and Ed Blackwell.
 They recorded four albums in the period to 1987.
 Redman was recorded as a sideman with Paul Motian and Pat Metheny.
 In 1981 he performed at the Woodstock Jazz Festival for the tenth anniversary of the Creative Music Studio.
 He was the subject of the award-winning documentary film Dewey Time directed by Daniel Berman (2001).